Hertl's shootout goal lifts Sharks over Blues, 2-1

 Marcus Sorensen scored the tying goal late in the second period and Martin Jones made 22 saves for the Sharks, who snapped a six-game losing streak to St. Louis that started in the 2019 playoffs.

+“We need points any way we can get them right now, so regulation, overtime, shootout, whatever it takes,” forward Logan Couture said.

-Brayden Schenn scored in his second consecutive game and Jordan Binnington made 37 saves for the Blues.
+Brayden Schenn scored in his second consecutive game for St. Louis.
+Jordan Binnington made 37 saves but couldn't stop Hertl in the shootout.

+“I thought he was going to go one-hander, but obviously he didn’t,” Binnington said.

-San Jose appeared to get the game-winner with 11 seconds left in overtime, but the officials quickly waved it off for goaltender interference on Ryan Donato.
+Kevin Labanc appeared to get the game-winner for San Jose with 11 seconds left in overtime, but the officials quickly waved it off for goaltender interference on Ryan Donato.
 After a replay review, the call was upheld.

+“When you’re in front of the net it’s sometimes hard to tell exactly how deep you are and obviously, he had ’Bancer and your instant reaction is just to be in front of net,” Donato said.
+“I didn’t realize how far, how deep I actually was and, I mean, naturally, you’re not really supposed to skate away from the front of the net because that’s where goals are scored.
+So, for me it’s just a hockey play and it’s an unfortunate bounce.”

+The last time the Sharks and Blues went to overtime was Game 4 of the 2019 Western Conference finals when San Jose won on a disputed hand pass.
+St. Louis went on to win the series and the Stanley Cup.

-John Leonard almost gave the Sharks the lead, ringing a drive off the post early in the second period.
+John Leonard almost gave the Sharks the lead in this one, ringing a drive off the post early in the second period.

 Instead, Schenn put the Blues on top at 4:27 of the second off Jordan Kyrou's feed.
 It was the first time in four games that St. Louis scored first.